otvv/malua/README.md

 ***

-A simple CSS framework designed to be used with ultralight.
+A simple CSS framework designed to be used with Ultralight, Sciter, Electron or even on the web.

 	* Feature 1
 	* Feature 2